-- 5. Persons who may apply for licences.-It may be asked whether everybody is entitled to a licence on payment of the prescribed fee.
-The answer is in the negative.
-Any person of course may apply for a licence, but the grant of licences is governed by the broad principle that arms and ammunition must not be allowed to fall into the hands of lawless people.
+It may be asked whether everybody is entitled to a licence on payment of the prescribed fee.
+The answer Persons who may is in the negative.
+Any person of course may apply for licences. app'y for a licence, but the grant of licences is governed by the broad principle that arms and ammunition must not be allowed to fall into the hands of lawless people.
 It is clearly impossible for all applicants to be personally known to the licencing authority, who in order to discharge properly the responsibility laid on him, must in many cases cause enquiries to be made, through any agency he deems best, into the bona fides of the applicant and his fitness to possess arms before he can grant a licence.
-The Government of India have, however, laid down certain qualifications the possession of any one of which, connotes, in their opinion, sufficient evidence of respectability to warrant the grant of a licence without further enquiry unless the licencing authority has a sufficient and definite reason for refusal or for ordering enquiry.
-These qualifications are:- - (a) Membership of any Order established by the Crown or the possession of a title conferred or recognized by the Government of India or of the Kaiser-i-Hind Medal or a Certificate of Honour. (b) Membership, past or present of the Indian Central or Provincial Legislatures, (c) Payment of not less than Rs.
+The Government of India have, however, laid down certain qualifications the possession of any one of which, connotes, in their opinion, sufficient evidence of respectability to warrant the grant of a licence without further enquiry unless the licensing authority has a sufficient and definite reason for refusal or for ordering enquiry.
+These qualifications are :-

+- (a) Membership of any Order established by the Crown or the possession of a title conferred or recognized by the Government of India or of the Kaiser-i-Hind Medal or a Certificate of Honour.- (b) Membership, past or present to the Indian Central or Provincial Legislatures.-(c) Payment of not less than Rs.
 500 land revenue or Rs.
-100 in roads or public works cesses, or any payment of income-tax. (d) Being a Government officer in receipt of a salary of not less than Rs.
-100 per mensem. (e) Being a Commissioned or gazetted officer of His Majesty's Naval, Military or Air Forces, Indian Marine Service or a Commissioned Indian Officer of the Imperial Service Troops in active service. (f) Being a pensioned officer who before retirement was by virtue of his official position included in (d) or (e) above. - 6.
-Licence most generally required and from whom obtainable.-The licence which is most generally required is that which will enable the holder to possess arms and go armed for purposes of sport, protection or display.
-This licence is granted in Form XVI and anyone wishing to obtain it should apply either in persent or by post to the Commissioner of Police in Presidency towns and elsewhere to the nearest District or Sub-Divisional Magistrate unless the applicant ordinarily resides in an Indian State and may have occasion to visit British India in which case he should apply to the Political Officer of his State.
+100 in roads or public works cesses, or any payment of incomtax-'d) Being a Government officer in receipt of a salary of not less than Rs.
+100 per mensem.-(e) Being a Commissioned or gazetted officer of His Majesty's Naval, Military or Air Forces, Indian Marine Service or a Commissioned Indian Officer of the Inperial Service Troops in active service.-(f) Being a pensioned officer who before retirement was by virtue of his official position included in (d) or (e) above. - Licence most generally required and from whom obtainable will enable the holder to possess arms and go armed for purposes of sport, protection or display.
+This licence is granted in Form XVI and anyone wishing to obtain it should apply either in person or by post to the Commissioner of Police in Presidency towns and elsewhere to the nearest District or Sub-Divisional Magistrate unless the applicant ordinarily resides in an Indian State and may have occasion to visit British India in which case he should apply to the Political Officer of his State.